jakeva/UCFGarageAlexaSkill/README.md

 ## Example Usage Cases

-Alexa, ask ucf garage checker how full garage A is
+Alexa, ask U.C.F. garage checker how full garage A is

-Alexa, ask ucf garage checker how full all garages are
+Alexa, ask U.C.F. garage checker how full all garages are

-Alexa, ask ucf garage checker what the emptiest garage is
+Alexa, ask U.C.F. garage checker what the emptiest garage is

-Alexa, ask ucf garage checker for help
+Alexa, ask U.C.F. garage checker for help

 **This skill also allows for an open session of up to 8 seconds.**

-Alexa, launch ucf garage checker
+Alexa, launch U.C.F. garage checker

 Alexa, how full is garage A?